Soprano Lisette Oropesa onstage at Episcopal School of Baton Rouge during the April 2026 speaker series.

 The speaker series is named for Lindley Spaht Dodson, an Episcopal alumna remembered for her talent and her passion for the performing arts.
 Her brother, Holden Spaht '92, has spoken about how the school's arts program gave Lindley the space to discover herself and inspire those around her toward excellence.
 The series celebrates that legacy by bringing alumni back to share what arts education made possible.

-Lisette poses with members of the Spaht and Dodson families outside a brick Episcopal School building.
+Lisette Oropesa with members of the Spaht and Dodson families outside Episcopal School of Baton Rouge after the April 2026 Lindley Spaht Dodson Endowed Speaker Series.

 Heartfelt thanks to the Episcopal community, the Spaht and Dodson families, and every student who showed up with a question.
 Read the school's full write-up of the day on Episcopal's site.
 Event photographs courtesy of Episcopal School of Baton Rouge.